Searching ...

 Panoramic view of Haile Plantation

-Haile Plantation is a master-planned community inspired by the New Urbanism movement.
+Haile Plantation is a master-planned community in SW Gainesville inspired by the New Urbanism movement.
 It’s conveniently located about seven miles southwest of Gainesville.
 The neighborhood was built on a cotton plantation once owned by the Haile family in 1854.
 You can still visit the historic homestead for a step back in time.

 Developed into 2,600 homes starting in the 1970s, it still retains its old Florida charm.
 A quaint village downtown hosts the neighborhood farmer’s market every Saturday morning.
 Residents come to the downtown for its charming shops and restaurants.
 Walkable trails crisscross a dozen sub-neighborhoods.
 Four different community associations provide activities for the Haile Plantation neighborhoods.